-- Visualizing local cycle time
+Visualizing local cycle time

-- Using ticket decorators to indicate risks
+Using ticket decorators to indicate risks

-- Visualizing risk classes with different swimlanes
+Visualizing risk classes with different swimlanes

-- Visualizing split and merge workflows
+Visualizing split and merge workflows

-As this is not a commonly-developed feature in online Kanban boards, teams that prefer this way of the method’s implementation may write inside the card’s description the date a card enters a stage and the date it leaves it.
+As this is not a commonly-developed feature in online Kanban boards, teams that prefer this way of method’s implementation may write inside the card’s description the date a card enters a stage and the date it leaves it.

 Even further, if you’ve adopted an online Kanban board solution, you can use more sophisticated means such as automatically changing colors when you get close to a deadline or pass it.
 Also, if using Kanbanize, you’ll have a variety of stickers that can help you indicate risks even more easily.

 Another option is to visualize different risk classes with separate swimlanes.
-The logic is pretty simple, define multiple levels of risk and dedicate each of them a swimlane.
+The logic is pretty simple, define multiple levels of risk, and dedicate each of them a swimlane.
 Visualize tasks on the swimlane they are best attributed.

 The last transition step is to splitting and merging workflows.
 It is important to understand here that this relates to splitting a task into a couple or multiple cards that can be processed simultaneously so your team can work on them in parallel.

-- Visualize SLA exceeded in dependencies
+Visualize SLA exceeded in dependencies

 At the core of maturity Level 4, you’ve got to put your dependencies parking lot under complete control.
-Here, you need to put a maximum WIP limit to the column serving for the purpose and visualize this limit clearly on top of the stage.
+Here, you need to put a maximum WIP limit to the column serving the purpose and visualize this limit clearly on top of the stage.

 Managing flow is the most heavily-addressed Kanban practice at ML 4.
-There’s a total of 12 steps to be taken in order to progress from a fit-for-purpose Kanban implementation to a risk hedged one in regards to flow management.
+There’s a total of 12 steps to be taken to progress from a fit-for-purpose Kanban implementation to a risk hedged one in regards to flow management.

-The transition period features 5 steps to be taken for advancing flow management:
+The transition period features 6 steps to be taken for advancing flow management:

-- Collect and report detailed flow efficiency analysis
+Collect and report detailed flow efficiency analysis.

-- Use explicit buffers to smooth flow
+Use explicit buffers to smooth flow.

-- Analyze to anticipate dependences
+Analyze to anticipate dependencies.

-- Establish refutable versus irrefutable demand
+Establish refutable versus irrefutable demand.

-The last two items on the transition checklist are more process and less Kanban related so we won’t go over them in detail.
+The last two items on the transition checklist are more process and less Kanban related so that we won’t go over them in detail.

 At the core of the practices that comprise Level 4 of the Kanban Maturity Model in regards to flow management lie 7 to-dos:

-- Determine reference class data set
+Determine the reference class data set.

-- Forecast using reference classes, Monte Carlo simulations and other models
+Forecast using reference classes, Monte Carlo simulations, and other models.

-- Allocate capacity across swimlanes
+Allocate capacity across swimlanes.

-- Make appropriate use of forecasting
+Make appropriate use of forecasting.

-- Assess forecasting models for robustness
+Assess forecasting models for robustness.

-- Use statistical methods for decision making
+Use statistical methods for decision-making.

-Going straight to point #2 on our list, Monte Carlo simulations are among the most reliable ways to forecast process performance relying on past data.
+Going straight to point #2 on our list, Monte Carlo simulations are among the most reliable ways to forecast process performance, relying on past data.
 With their help, you’ll be able to forecast cycle time and throughput based on a large number of random simulations using past performance data.

-Building on this you’ll be able to manage and experiment with your capacity in a better way and test allocating capacity across swimlanes or types of assignments (if using colors to differentiate them).
+Building on this, you’ll be able to manage and experiment with your capacity in a better way and test allocating capacity across swimlanes or types of assignments (if using colors to differentiate them).

-Be sure to make the most of forecasting and stop relying on gut feeling, but on statistical methods for making data-driven decisions.
+Be sure to make the most of forecasting and stop relying on gut feeling but on statistical methods for making data-driven decisions.

 Once again, the rest of the Maturity Model’s practices are a bit more empirical.
 You can learn more about them in the book “Kanban Maturity Model: Evolving Fit-for-Purpose Organization” by David J. Anderson and Teodora Bozheva.

-In the rest of the article, we’ll just do an overview of what you need to do to reach the highest Kanban maturity levels – “Market Leader” and “Antifragile”
+In the rest of the article, we’ll just do an overview of what you need to do to reach the highest Kanban maturity levels – “Market Leader” and “Antifragile”.

 You should be extremely proud of yourself and your team if you managed to reach a point of maturity that allows you to look up to achieving the final couple of levels of the KMM.
 They are focused on building a robust process and ensuring long-term organizational survivability.